catalyst-cooperative/pudl/docs/index.rst

 Many of the original datasets contain large amounts of duplicated data.
 For instance, the EIA reports the name of each power plant in every table that refers to otherwise unique plant-related data.
-Similarly, many attributes like plant latitude and longitude are reported separately every year.
+Similarly, many attributes, like plant latitude and longitude, are reported separately every year.
 Often, these reported values are not self-consistent.
 There may be several different spellings of a plant's name, or an incorrectly reported latitude in one year.